cristianvhdl/Thermostat_Interface/README.md

 Shaoyu Chen <br />

 #Acknowledgements:
-The design is based on Nest sample android app: https://github.com/nestlabs/android-sdk-sample <br />
+The fundation of the App is based on Nest sample android app: https://github.com/nestlabs/android-sdk-sample <br />
 Thanks Professor Li Shu, Mark Chignell and Jonathan Rose for supervising this project. <br />